 As a result of these increased attacks and the frequency at which private information is shared during work hours, companies are now ensuring the security of their employee’s private information by implementing multi-factor authentication.

 Multi-factor authentication is a modern security enhancement that introduces the need for additional forms of identification when logging in to a platform or accessing shared data over a remote network.
-One popular example of such a safety feature is the system sending a code in text message to your phone.
+One popular example of such a safety feature is the system sending a code in a text message to your phone.
 Entering it grants access to a certain website or document.
 These codes often come with time limits, which is a great feature for establishing more secure connections.

-Distributed denial-of-service attacks, known as “DDoS attacks,” have existed for decades, but recent trends in cybersecurity threats have seen a resurgence of this issue.
+Distributed denial-of-service attacks, known as “DDoS attacks,” have existed for decades, but recent trends in cyber security threats have seen a resurgence of this issue.
 The end of 2020 marked a spike in DDoS attacks for many corporate networks.
 Especially for companies utilizing the simple services delivery protocol (SSDP) or simple network management protocol (SNMP).

 DDoS attacks, occasionally referred to as “brute-force efforts,” use bots to target and swarm networks, overpowering them.
 These bots force enterprise networks to sideline services and reduce response times.
 Attacks on SNMP are especially dangerous to the integrity of corporate network security.
 They can negatively impact the connection and management of connected devices like printers, modems, routers, and more.